Orange Shirt Day

 From Shana Dion, Assistant Dean, First Nation, Métis, and Inuit Students

-Autumn can be the saddest time for so many survivors because the changing of the leaves meant that they were not going to see their families for a very long time (a full school year) or sadly never see their families again.
+Autumn can be the saddest time for so many survivors because the changing of the leaves means that they were not going to see their families for a very long time (a full school year), or sadly never see their families again.
 Most of us now can hardly leave our little ones in daycare or school for a day, never mind a whole year of wondering ‘how they are doing?’, ‘are they happy?’, ‘are they having a good day?’, ‘has anyone hurt them?’, or ‘are they sick or in pain?’.
 For the most part there was little to no communication between children sent to Indian Residential School (IRS) and their families; can you imagine?

 Imagine being taken away from your parents at the age of five.
 Being given a number instead of a name.
 Being punished for speaking the only language you know.
 Being cut off from your family.
 Imagine being a parent, and being threatened with jail if you didn’t give up your children.
 Imagine being cut off from your children for ten years!
 What would it do to your family?